In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Related Work

 \textbf{Multi-document summarization in the era of LLMs.} Recent work in query-focused multi-document summarization uses LLMs to generate context-aware summaries~\cite{roy2023review}, with approaches like graph-based QA over private corpora~\cite{edge2024local} and retrieval-augmented summarization~\cite{zhang2025beyond}.
 In the scientific domain, prior efforts focus on summarizing papers for related work~\cite{csahinucc2024systematic,lu2020multi,chen2021capturing,wu2021towards} or reviews~\cite{kasanishi2023scireviewgen}.
 In contrast, we generate free-text summaries of scientific impact using a novel time-aware, multi-document approach.

 \textbf{LLM Evaluators. } Retrieval-Augmented Generation (RAG) systems condition generation on external information retrieved from user queries~\cite{Yu2024EvaluationOR, Gao2023RetrievalAugmentedGF}, but evaluating them is challenging due to multiple stages like chunking and retrieval.
 Tools like RagChecker~\cite{Ru2024RAGCheckerAF} use entailment-based metrics to assess faithfulness, while RAGAs~\cite{Shahul2023RAGAsAE} offers reference-free evaluation of relevance and faithfulness.
 Inspired by these, we assess our impact summaries’ faithfulness and coverage by validating them against the citation context corpus.
+While inspired by RAG methods, our approach introduces a distinct task focused on impact and temporal dynamics.
+By targeting impact-revealing citations and modeling shifts over time, we support more nuanced, citation-centric summarization.
 The LLM-as-a-judge paradigm, used for tasks like QA and writing evaluation~\cite{Zheng2023JudgingLW,Shao2024AssistingIW,Asai2024OpenScholarSS}, enables scalable assessment of complex qualities.
 Given the novelty of scientific impact summarization, we adopt G-Eval~\cite{Liu2023GEvalNE}, a CoT-based framework, to assess informativeness.